 "68% of German Mittelstand companies actively seek international innovation partnerships, with US expansion the dominant 2026 driver.
 Industrie 4.0 is the most-exported capability cluster.
 The tour mechanic that built it at home is the most-exposed conversion break abroad."

 In DACH it lands.
-In the US it reads as German-program affiliation, not as a US-named capability claim.
+In the US it lands as German-program affiliation, not as a US-named capability claim.
 Recognised institutions matter on page two as supporting proof.
 Page one needs a US-comparable outcome on a US-comparable line.
-The Plattform Industrie 4.0 and Acatech association then reads as confirming evidence rather than as the claim itself.
+The Plattform Industrie 4.0 and Acatech association then lands as confirming evidence rather than as the claim itself.

 No. It changes the conversation.
 Structure the European references in US format, name the German customer line, the named outcome, and the US analogue line the US buyer can map to.
 Be explicit about the US install plan and the first US reference cycle.
 A clearly structured European outcome that the US buyer can translate is worth more than another German plant tour.

-A Market Entry Sprint rebuilds the US category claim, the post-tour brief, the outcome library, and the proof architecture in six to ten weeks.
-A Cross-Border Build covers multi-channel US presence over three to six months including post-tour follow-through.
-A Group Partnership runs monthly retainer with a twelve-month minimum, for Industrie 4.0 groups with multiple US-facing brands.
-Pricing is confirmed in discovery, not on the public site.
+A Market-Entry Marketing Sprint rebuilds the US category claim, the post-tour brief, the outcome library, and the proof architecture in six to ten weeks.
+A Cross-Border Marketing Build covers multi-channel US presence over three to six months including post-tour follow-through.
+A Global Marketing Partnership runs monthly retainer with a twelve-month minimum, for Industrie 4.0 groups with multiple US-facing brands.
+Pricing is discussed after GMA sees the company, market, and work needed.

-Inquiry through the contact form and a discovery conversation.
-Send the plant-tour brief, the post-tour follow-up materials, the last three US stalled threads, and the home-market site.
+Inquiry through the contact form.
+Share the plant-tour brief, the post-tour follow-up materials, the last three US stalled threads, and the home-market site.
 Response within one business day.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
-OT and IT security review, NIST CSF mapping, OSHA scope, and EHS audits remain with the firm's licensed counterparts, not with GMA.
+GMA works inside the parameters they set.
+OT and IT security evaluation, NIST CSF mapping, OSHA scope, and EHS audits remain with GMA's licensed counterparts, not with GMA.